 STEM Café projects can be designed to align with your high school curriculum, or present topics that are new to students.
 The combination of hands-on activities, interactive discussions, question-and-answer sessions, and video presentations create an immersive environment where students can discover the possibilities in STEM.

 Enhance your students’ STEM sense of belonging, interest, and capacity with fun, interactive activities through the STEM Café.

-Contact Erika Burt, director of professional academic programs for the College of Computing, for more information about the STEM Café program.
+Contact Erika Burt, assistant dean of professional academic programs for the College of Computing, for more information about the STEM Café program.